 Pally supports lifting and placing two or more products at the same time, as long as the total payload and the placement on the pallet allows it.
 When using multi-picking, the boxes must be aligned on the conveyor.
 Either guides or pushers are recommended for this purpose.
 Low guides are preferred, since these will give more room for the robot to optimize its paths for increased capacity and increased lifespan.
-This is illustrated by "box free" in figure 21.
+This is illustrated by "box free" in figure 26.

-Figure 21 : Use side guides or pushers to align products to the same location for every pickup.
+Figure 26 : Use side guides or pushers to align products to the same reference point.

-Figure 22: Shorter "box free" travel will improve speed and expand the lifetime of the robot.
+Figure 27: Shorter "box free" travel will improve speed and expand robot lifetime.